Brad McKay: St Johnstone

 In February 2015 it was announced that McKay had signed a pre-contract agreement with St Johnstone.
 He moved there as a free agent on a two-year contract in the summer of 2015. and made his league debut against his former side Hearts on 2 August, his mistake costing an early goal as St Johnstone lost 4–3.

 After playing just 3 matches for the Saints, McKay was loaned out for the remainder of the season to Scottish League One side Dunfermline Athletic, primarily to provide cover for the recently injured Marc McAusland.
 McKay made his debut for the Pars in a Scottish Cup match against Scottish Premiership side Ross County.
 His first half challenge on Alex Schalk conceded a penalty which allowed the Staggies to take a 2–1 lead at half time.
 McKay redeemed himself however by scoring a header from a Michael Paton corner in the 56th minute, with the match finishing 2–2.
 McKay's contribution to the side helped Dunfermline to win the Scottish League One title, his second league title in as many years.

 McKay returned to Perth at the end of his loan spell, however he was released by St Johnstone on 29 August 2016, after being deemed surplus to requirements by manager Tommy Wright.

 Inverness Caledonian Thistle

 On 31 August 2016, McKay signed for Inverness Caledonian Thistle on a two-year contract after being released by fellow Scottish Premiership side St Johnstone.

 Falkirk

 On 28 May 2021, McKay agreed a move to League One outfit, Falkirk.

+Kelty Hearts (loan)

+In January 2024, McKay joined Kelty Hearts on loan until the end of the season.

+Brechin City

+Following his release from Falkirk, McKay signed with Highland Football League club Brechin City in July 2024.